 Run the Alps offers self-guided trail running trips in the following areas:

-“La Vallée du Trail” is arguably the hottest spot in the world for trail running right now.
+“La Vallée du Trail” is the hottest spot in the world for trail running right now.
 Chamonix is home to some of the world’s most famous trail runners.
-This region has hundreds of kilometers of scenic single-track at the base of Mont Blanc, in case you’re interested!
+This region has hundreds of kilometers of dramatic singletrack at the base of Mont Blanc.

 Run the route of the iconic Tour du Mont Blanc, around the Mont Blanc massif, passing through France, Italy, and Switzerland.
 Stay in high mountain huts and beautiful hotels in quaint Alp villages.

 Located in Switzerland’s Valais Alps, this valley is home to the world-famous Sierre-Zinal trail race.
 It has some of the Alps’ best single-track, connecting the villages of St-Luc, Grimentz, Chandolin and Zinal.

 Car-free Zermatt, at the base of the Matterhorn, is ringed by a variety of huts and lifts, making for a wide variety of trail running options – and nearly always with one of the world’s most famous peaks within view.

 Switzerland’s Bernese Oberland is home to high pastures, picturesque villages like Mürren and Stechelberg, and the towering peaks of the Eiger, Mönch, and Jungfrau.
 Run village-to-village, with your bags transported for you.

 The Engadine is one of the Alps’ great trail running secrets.
 A beautiful half-day’s train ride away from the better-known Swiss mountain resorts, the Engadine’s remote feel is exactly what makes it so valued by those who know it.